benjanning/pands-problem-sheet/README.md

 Matplotlib's (plt) plot function was used to plot each line and give it a differet appearance.

-I used the Matplotlib (plt) functions for a Legend, Title and labels and finally wrote plt.show() to output the result.
+I used the Matplotlib (plt) functions for a Legend, Title and Labels and finally wrote plt.show() to output the result.

 References: